 The Natural World as Inspiration

-Throughout her six decade long career, Frankenthaler often returned to the natural world for inspiration.
+Throughout her six-decade-long career, Frankenthaler often returned to the natural world for inspiration.
 She studied 19th century landscape painters and the titles of many of her paintings evoke nature.
-With Canyon in 1965, Frankenthaler graduated from oil to acrylics, whose thinning created more defined edges, more saturated colors.
+With Canyon in 1965, Frankenthaler went from oil to acrylics, whose thinning created more defined edges, more saturated colors.
 It’s a canyon, of course.
 But it’s so much more – it’s also an explosion of color, contrasts, and curves.

 I think of her in 1952 at age 23, only a year after her first solo show, crouching on the floor next to an unfinished canvas, translucent oil paint in one hand, wondering, “What if?” and how, with that first splash of color, Frankenthaler transformed the world we thought we knew into something more daring, more colorful, and frankly more interesting.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.